 - Wadaiko – A high powered drum show featuring the Japanese Taiko drums.

-The show is performed by Seido Taiko (DK) - Aikido – Modern Japanese martial arts with “way of harmonizing energy”.
+The show is performed by Seido Taiko (DK)

 You must be logged in to post a comment.